 Web Designer, Educator, Traveler

 Patrick helped Keyboard Exchange enter the modern world with our first web site many years ago.
 His continued input, allows us to spread the word that preservation is needed before too many of these instruments are lost.
 His world class web design skills and innovative ideas have been a blessing to our company.
 As a trusted team member, as well as family friend, we will always be grateful for the amazing contribution Patrick has made to our efforts.Contact

-Brian is currently an intern learning the ropes of running a business first hand while he pursues his Bachelor's Degree in Business Administration from UCF.
+Brian is currently an Project Manager learning the ropes of running a business first hand while he pursues his Bachelor's Degree in Business Administration from UCF.
 Joining the KEI team in January of 2019, he has helped with organizational development, Hammond restoration, and account management.
 While he may not be an organ player himself, he has been engaged with music since elementary school, playing instruments like the clarinet and viola before embracing the saxophone through his middle and high school years.

 "In Memory Of"

 Horace purchased the first Hammond organ for his son Jim and then participated for many years in the KEI shop and was company driver for a decade.
 He delivered restored instruments to dealers all over the eastern USA.
 He kept records of the thousands of instruments he worked on as there were prepared for sale.
 His electrical background from his previous work was often put to good use and there was not a job, big or small, that he was not willing to offer his help and energy.
 He served as a perfect example of the American work ethic and will always be remembered for his willingness to train younger workers in safety, electrical, and mechanical skills.
 Thanks Pop!
 And Grand Pa!